mikheyev/t5-lab/src/README.md

 # Identifying resistant mutants

-For this exercise, we'll use the bowtie2 aligner, and the freebaes  variant calling.
+For this exercise, we'll use the bowtie2 aligner, and the FreeBayes variant calling package.
 There are quite a range of tools for both jobs, and it might be interesting to give them a try.
 We will use VCFTools to filter the results.
 The short pipeline below can be easily modified for use with other packages.

 The raw reads are in compressed [fastq format](http://en.wikipedia.org/wiki/FASTQ_format).
 Basically it contains the DNA sequence and a measure of how confident the sequencer is in each of the base calls.